ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 We have previously discussed the concept of "[international legal personality](https://en.wikipedia.org/wiki/International_legal_personality)" in the article "[How to Expel the Russian Federation from the UN](https://international-law.info/UN/how_to_expel_rf_from_un)", where we demonstrated that the Russian Federation and the USSR are different [subjects of international law](https://www.law.cornell.edu/wex/subjects_of_international_law).

-There are two entities which are being conflated:
+There are two entities that are being conflated: 1) Palestinian National Authority (PNA) established in 1994, 2) the "State of Palestine" declared in Algiers in 1988

 ## (1) The State of Palestine declared in Algiers in 1988